Here are eleven reasons to give art appreciation a try.

 - Art makes you think.
-The most powerful works of art inspire deep and meaningful thoughts.
+The most powerful works of art, not to mention the stories behind them, inspire deep and meaningful thoughts.
+They make you consider things you wouldn’t ordinarily.

 - Art creates emotions.
-Joy, fear, love, nostalgia, pride, and peace are just a few of the many things are can make you feel.
+Joy, fear, love, nostalgia, pride, and peace are just a few of the many emotions art can make you feel.

 - Art lets you time travel.
-Look into an old picture or artifact and journey back to times long gone by.
+Look at an old artwork, and it’s almost like journeying back to times long gone by.
+Artworks are tangible links with the past, and that past can be illuminated to those of us living today.

 - Art helps you escape.
 Art isn’t always happy, but it’s often a good diversion from problems, stress, and daily life.
-Studies suggest that art viewing is good for your overall mental health.
+Studies suggest that art viewing is good for our overall mental health.

 - Art rewards you for paying attention, and it’s really not that hard.
 To uncover artwork’s secrets, look at it long and hard.
 Background information can help, but the most important thing to do is look.
 It’s that simple.